 Step 3: Adding the Transducer to the Bracket

 Insert the pivot posts of the transducer on the top of the bracket.
 Click the posts in place by pushing them down.
 Rotate it downwards to make it snap into the brackets.
-Then, run the cable and connect it with the fish finder.
+Then, run the cable and connect it to the fish finder.

 You have to use sealant and a cable cap for the cables to protect them from water.
 A cable clamp or masking tape to secure their length may be needed.